julianz/blogger-cli/README.md

 pip install blogger-cli
 ```

-If you mainly use jupyter notebook, then you already have all dependecies although it is recommende to use virutalenv.
+If you mainly use jupyter notebook, then you already have all dependecies although it is recommended to use virtualenv.

 ## 🚀 Getting Started
 Make a website repository and clone it to your computer.
 Now register your blogname with blogger
 ```$ blogger addblog <blogname>```
 and setup necessary configs.
 Now, If you have new site or empty site.
-You can get blogger default design and boiler plate.
+You can get blogger default design and boilerplate.
 ```
 $ blogger export blog_layout -b <blogname>
 ```